stevendaniels/dee/README.md

 - use ruby 2.5.0
 - `bundle`
 - `rake db:setup` to get a db w/ some sample data.
+- `rake test` to make sure the environment is sane.
-- `rake test test:system` and ensure everything passes.
+- `rake test:system` to run the system tests.
+    - If you get errors about `chomedriver` or the tests hang, the issue is likely a `chromedriver` configuration problem for you locally.
+Don't worry about that or get hung up on it.
+Feel free to ignore the system tests and move on as long as the app itself runs fine.
+    - If it passes fine, you can run both the system and non-system tests together with `rake test test:system` going forward.
 - `rails s` and make sure you can view http://localhost:3000/ and see the example data

-Email jeffrey@dribbble.com if bump into trouble.
+Email jeffrey@dribbble.com if you bump into trouble.

 ### Intro